On the structure of dg categories of relative singularities: Introduction

-and suggest that, in order to remove the regularity hypothesis on $f$, one should consider the derived zero locus $Spec(B)\times^h_{\aff{1}{S}}S$ instead of classical one.
-This remark comes from the observation that if $f$ is regular the two notion coincide and that if $B$ is regular and $f=0$, one can compute that both $\mf{B}{0}$ and $\sing{B,0}\simeq \sing{Spec(B)\times^h_{\aff{1}{S}}S}$ are equivalent to $\perf{B[u,u^{-1}]}$, where $u$ sits in cohomological degree $2$, while the classical zero locus of $f$ coincides with $B$ and thus the associated dg-category of singularities is zero.
+and suggest that, in order to remove the regularity hypothesis on $f$, one should consider the derived zero locus $Spec(B)\times^h_{\aff{1}{S}}S$ instead of the classical one (see \cite[Remarks 2.50 and 2.51]{brtv}).
+This remark comes from the observation that if $f$ is regular the two notions coincide and that if $B$ is regular and $f=0$, one can compute that both $\mf{B}{0}$ and $\sing{B,0}\simeq \sing{Spec(B)\times^h_{\aff{1}{S}}S}$ are equivalent to $\perf{B[u,u^{-1}]}$\footnote{For the equivalence $\sing{B,0}\simeq \perf{B[u,u^{-1}]}$ see \cite[Proposition 2.45]{brtv} and/or \cite{pr11}.}, where $u$ sits in cohomological degree $2$, while the classical zero locus of $f$ coincides with $B$ and thus the associated dg category of singularities is zero.